rcaelers/esp32-beacon-scanner/README.md

 Beacon scanner for ESP32
 ================================

-An BLE scanner application for ESP32 that publishes all detected BLE devices using MQTT.
+A BLE scanner application for ESP32 that publishes all detected BLE devices using MQTT.

 The ultimate goal of the project is server-side indoor positioning using multiple ESP32 devices that detect beacons.